dustinpfister/blog_posts/_posts/js-javascript-date.md

 When calling the Date constructor it is possible to supply one or more arguments to the constructor that can be used to set the point in time in which the date object represents.
 When supplying two or more arguments like in the example above the first argument is a full year, and the second argument is a zero relative month of that year, followed by the day of the month and so forth.
 However there are many other options as well to set a date, more on that later.

-## 2 - javaScript Dates set from millisecond time stamp
+## 2 - Creating a javaScript Date from a number or millisecond time stamp

 When creating a Date object with a single argument if the single argument is a number that argument is treated as a number of milliseconds that has passed sense the first of January 1970, as the nature of unix time is based off that date in time.
 This is useful for creating new date objects from a number value that is the result of operations that resolve to such a value which can come up from time to time.
 The value must be a number data type though rather than a string, as that will be recognized as a year.